It is used to protect and enhance the printed piece. Aqueous coating is applied to all 100lb gloss book and 100lb gloss cover.

 C: Cyan | M: Magenta | Y: Yellow | K: Black

-A specific shape like circle, star, etc. (any designs that cannot be done by a straight cut) which is cut by a metal blade.
-Vinyl stickers are a popular product which can utilize die cutting which follows the border of the design for a super-cool look.
+A specific shape like a circle, a star, etc. (any designs that cannot be done by a straight cut) which is cut by a metal blade.
+Vinyl stickers are a popular product that can utilize die cutting which follows the border of the design for a super-cool look.